 Wednesday, June 25

 The conference hadn’t started yet, but on this day I met with Reid Tracy, President of Hay House, at the Palazzo Hotel.
 He was just finishing up a meeting with Colette Baron-Reid, so we chatted briefly as we transitioned from one meeting to another.
 Reid and I talked mainly about marketing and sales strategies for my book, Personal Development for Smart People.
-I won’t go into the details, but the main actionable item is that I’ll be doing a lot of pre-promotion for the book during the next 3-1/2 months, especially since the book is already pre-selling on Amazon.com and BN.com.
+I won’t go into the details, but the main actionable item is that I’ll be doing a lot of pre-promotion for the book during the next 3-1/2 months, especially since the book is already pre-selling on Amazon.com.

 Speaking of the book, I just received the proofs yesterday for final review.
 I really love the layout and design.
 The book goes to the printer on July 15th.
 The official release date is October 15th.